Weffe/react-raffle-manager/README.md

   3. To build a production ready bundle: `npm run build`

   4. To upload the build to surge.sh (defaults to raffle.swingdanceclub.surge.sh): `npm run upload`

+### Side Note

+Admin account info is not provided due to the fact that this webpage is viewable online.
+Pretty much for security reasons.